LiangliangNan/PolyFit/data/ReadMe-data.md

 // now the information for the 1st segment/primitive/object
 group_type: 0              // must be 0 standing for a plane (1 to 5 are other types of primitives)
-num_group_parameters: 4    // must be 4 (planes are represented using 4 parameters)
+num_group_parameters: 4    // must be 4 (planes are represented using 4 parameters, same as in plane equations)
 group_parameters: a b c d  // 4 floating point numbers (e.g., a, b, c, and d for a plane)
 group_label: label         // the label (a string) of the 1st vertex group
 group_color: r g b         // 3 floating point numbers denoting the color of the 1st vertex group
 group_num_points: N        // N is an integer denoting the number of points in the 1st vertex group id1 ... idN                // N integer numbers denoting the indices of the points in the 1st vertex group
 num_children: 0            // a segment/primitive/object may contain subgroups, but for PolyFit this must be 0
-...
+...                        // the information of the groups (except the first and last groups)
 group_type: 0              // here starts the last segment in the point cloud (similar to the 1st one)
 num_group_parameters: 4
 group_parameters: a b c d